 If you’re skeptical.
 I get it.
 When I made this recipe for a dessert demo more than a year ago and I questioned whether I should even tell them what was in the pudding before serving.
 Of course, I told them.
 And they all loved it!
 Not kidding.
 People were asking for seconds.

 And what’s not to love?
 It’s not just a sweet treat but this vegan dessert has benefits including the better for your fats in avocado and flavanols in the cocoa.

 To make this chocolate avocado pudding, here are my tips to take it from good to great:

 - Use a very ripe avocado.
 Seriously.
 Don’t try this with a firm one.
 Your blender (and tastebuds) won’t appreciate it.

 - Go for high quality unsweetened cocoa powder.
 This will make all of the difference.
 Visit a chocolate store or choose the best tasting cocoa at your local supermarket.
 Places like Trader Joe’s, Sprouts, and Whole Foods usually have an excellent selection too.

 - Drizzle in robust maple syrup.
-Maple syrup comes in a different intensities.
+Maple syrup comes in different intensities.
 Opt for “robust” over rich for a deep, caramelized flavor that goes well with the cocoa.

 You can use any milk you like but keep in mind that pea protein milk may yield a more airy final pudding.
-Also, using a sweetened non-dairy milk will add sweetness, so adjust the maple syrup if you do.Got 5 minutes?
+Also, using sweetened non-dairy milk will add sweetness, so adjust the maple syrup if you do.Got 5 minutes?
 Whip up this easy Vegan Chocolate Avocado Pudding!
 Click To Tweet

 I served this batch in shot glasses for fun.
 If you do the same, buy some mini spoons, so your guests can get every last bite.